SpikeHimself/XPortal/XPortal/PrePackage/README.md

 * `D-Pad Up` / `D-Pad Down` - Select the previous / next item in the dropdown

-## Multiplayer
+#### Multiplayer

 XPortal has been built with multiplayer support at its core.
 This does require all players on the server to run the same version of XPortal.
-This server itself also needs to have XPortal installed and that too has to be same version.
+If you play on a dedicated server, that too needs to have same version of XPortal installed.

 ## Bugs, Feature Requests and Translations